unboxedtechnology/team/exceptions.md

       throw e;  //this will reset the stack trace...
     }

+If you catch an exception and rethrow a different type make sure you pass the original exception to the new exception.
+This allows for the stacktrace (innerexception) to not get lost.

+    //good
+    try{
+    }catch(Exception e){
+      throw new CustomBusinessLogicException("New message", e);
+    }

 ### Document the exceptions you will be throwing from your API.
 ### Treat exceptions as part of your APIcontract.
 ### Only catch documented exceptions.